near/docs/docs/2.build/1.chain-abstraction/chain-signatures.md

 :::info MPC testnet contracts

-If you want to try things out, these are the smart contracts available on `testnet`.
+If you want to try things out, these are the smart contracts available on `testnet`:

 - `v2.multichain-mpc.testnet`: MPC signer contract
 - `canhazgas.testnet`: [Multichain Gas Station](multichain-gas-relayer/gas-station.md) contract